22.214.171.124 The Benefits of Merit Badges

 The current annual edition of Boy Scout Requirements lists the official merit badge requirements.
 However, those requirements might not match those in the Boy Scout Handbook, the merit badge pamphlets, and the requirements listed at www.scouting.org/meritbadges because the Boy Scout Requirements book is updated on an annual basis.
 When new or revised merit badge requirements appear in the Boy Scout Requirements book, any Scout beginning work on a merit badge must use the requirements as stated therein.
 However, if changes to merit badge requirements are introduced in a revised merit badge pamphlet or at www.scouting.org/meritbadges during the year after the Boy Scout Requirements is released, then the Scout has through the end of that year to decide which set of requirements to use.

-Once a Scout begins work, he may continue using the requirements he started with until completion of the badge.
-Alternatively, he may choose to switch to the revised requirements.
+Once a Scout begins work, he or she may continue using the requirements the Scout started with until completion of the badge.
+Alternatively, the Scout may choose to switch to the revised requirements.
 Sometimes, however—especially for more significant changes—the Boy Scout Handbook, the Boy Scout Requirements book, www.scouting.org/meritbadges, or official communications from the National Council may set forth a different procedure that must be used and may establish a date by when use of the old requirements must cease.

 There is no time limit between starting and completing a badge, although a counselor may determine so much time has passed since any effort took place that the new requirements must be used.